weisiong24/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing bye and pressing Enter will close the app.<br/>
 Some example commands you can try:
     1. login /John Snow /123123: login as John Snow
-    1. add /CS2113 Lec /fri /1600-1800 /lt23: Adds an event named CS2113 Lecture for current logged in the student (John Snow) to Time Table
+    1. add /CS2113 Lec /mon /1600-1800 /lt23: Adds an event named CS2113 Lecture for current logged in the student (John Snow) to Time Table
-    1. edit /mon /3 /1300-1400 : Edits an event named CS2113 on Fri for current logged in student (John Snow) in the TimeTable
+    1. edit /mon /1 /1300-1400 : Edits an event named CS2113 on Fri for current logged in (John Snow) in the TimeTable
     1. list /all: list of all the classes that John Snow has in a new line, enumerated.
     1. find /CS2113: finds all the classes that John Snow has containing "CS2113"
-    1. delete 2 : Deletes the 2nd class shown in the current list.
+    1. delete /mon /1 : Deletes the 1st class shown in the current list.
-    1. clear /day: Deletes all classes in the current list for John Snow
+    1. clear /mon: Deletes all classes in the current list for John Snow for his Monday timetable

 ## Features
 * Login user